ReWrite-Media/makecode/python/HOC2023/scene1.md

 ## Step 1
 # Food Dispenser

-The automatic food dispenser can’t detect some students.
+The automatic food dispenser can't detect some students.
 Review the code and make changes so it can identify all students.

 You should focus on the `scan()` function, which is the function that controls how the food dispenser detects a person.
 The function takes one string as a parameter and has two settings – `horizontal` or `smart`.